hashicorp/nomad/website/source/docs/audit/syslog.html.md

 It currently does not support a configurable syslog destination, and always sends to the local agent.
-This backend is only supported on Unix systems, and should not be enabled if any standby Vault instances do not support it.
+This backend is only supported on Unix systems, and should not be enabled if any standby Nomad instances do not support it.

 ## Options